ehlesp/smallab-k8s-pve-guide/G032 - Deploying services 01 ~ Considerations.md

 ## Upcoming chapters are about deploying services in your K3s cluster

 The next chapters of this guide will show you how to deploy in your K3s cluster the services listed in the [chapter **G018**](G018%20-%20K3s%20cluster%20setup%2001%20~%20Requirements%20and%20arrangement.md#requirements-for-the-k3s-cluster-and-the-services-to-deploy-in-it).
-Of course, you might want to deploy other apps, so consider the ones deployed in the following chapters as examples of how you could do it for other deployments.
+Of course, you may want to deploy other apps, so consider the ones deployed in the following chapters as examples of how you could do it for other deployments.

 ## Be watchful of your system's resources usage

 Your K3s Kubernetes cluster is not running "empty" at this point.
-It has a number of services running that already eat up a good chunk of your hardware's resources.
+It is already executing a number of services that eat up a good chunk of your hardware's resources.
 Be always aware of the current resources usage in your setup before you deploy any new app or service in your cluster.

-Remember that you can get the resource usages from your setup in these ways:
+At this point of the guide, you can monitor the resource usages in your setup in these ways:

 - **The Proxmox VE's web console has a `Summary` view on every level**\
   Datacenter, node and VMs have all a `Summary` page in which you can see the current resource usages.